Turkey–Ukraine relations: Russo-Ukrainian war

 On 3 May 2022, Ukrainian President Volodymyr Zelenskyy accused Turkey of having "double standards" by welcoming Russian tourists while attempting to act as an intermediary between Russia and Ukraine in order to end the war.

 Ukraine's ambassador to Turkey said that Turkey is one of the countries that is buying grain that Russia stole from Ukraine.

-On 17 July 2022, Russian, Ukrainian and Turkish military delegations met with United Nations officials in Istanbul to start talks on the resumption of exports of Ukrainian grain from the Black Sea port of Odesa.
+On 17 July 2022, Russian, Ukrainian, and Turkish military delegations met with United Nations officials in Istanbul to start talks on the resumption of exports of Ukrainian grain from the Black Sea port of Odesa.
 On 22 July 2022, Russian and Ukrainian officials have signed the deal to allow grain exports from Ukrainian Black Sea ports.
-Under the agreement, a coalition of Turkish, Ukrainian and UN staff will monitor the loading of grain into vessels in Ukrainian ports, to allay Russian fears of weapons smuggling before navigating a preplanned route through the Black Sea, which remains heavily mined by Ukrainian and Russian forces.
+Under the agreement, a coalition of Turkish, Ukrainian, and UN staff will monitor the loading of grain into vessels in Ukrainian ports, to allay Russian fears of weapons smuggling before navigating a preplanned route through the Black Sea, which remains heavily mined by Ukrainian and Russian forces.
 On 29 October 2022, Russia said it was suspending its participation in the grain deal, in response to what it called a major Ukrainian drone attack on its Black Sea fleet.
 US President Joe Biden called the move "purely outrageous".

-In August 2022, some news sources published images of Turkish-made Kirpi MRAP vehicles being used by the Ukrainian Army.
-BMC, the manufacturer of the Kirpi vehicles, stated that they did not sell the vehicles to Ukraine and that the vehicles used by Ukraine were already in the Turkish army's inventory.
-Neither the Turkish nor Ukrainian sides made any statements about the vehicles.
-A source who stated that they had received information from Ukrainian authorities said that Ukraine had received 200 Kirpi vehicles and that the first batch of 50 had been delivered.
+In August 2022, some news sources published images of Turkish-made Kirpi mine-resistant ambush protected vehicles being used by the Ukrainian Army.
+BMC Otomotiv, the manufacturer of the Kirpi vehicles, stated that it did not sell the vehicles to Ukraine and that the vehicles used by Ukraine were already in the Turkish army's inventory.
+Neither the Turkish nor the Ukrainian sides made any statements about the vehicles.
+A source who stated that they had received information from Ukrainian authorities claimed that Ukraine had received 200 Kirpi vehicles and that the first batch of 50 had been delivered.

-In July 2023, Turkish President Recep Tayyip Erdogan declared that “there is no doubt that Ukraine deserves membership of NATO”.
+In July 2023, Turkish President Recep Tayyip Erdogan declared that “there is no doubt that Ukraine deserves membership of NATO.”

-Russian Foreign Minister Sergey Lavrov criticized Turkey for selling weapons to Ukraine despite Türkiye acting as a mediator between Russia and Ukraine.
+Russian Foreign Minister Sergey Lavrov criticized Turkey for selling weapons to Ukraine despite Turkey acting as a mediator between Russia and Ukraine.

 Cultural relations

 Abduction of Turkish dissidents

-There has been a rise in number of Turkish dissidents fleeing to Ukraine, following the violent crackdown launched by Turkish leader Erdoğan following the failed 2016 coup.
-In 2018, the Turkish government pressured then-President of Ukraine, Petro Poroshenko, to handle dissidents.
-Subsequently, Ukraine imprisoned and deported two Turkish journalists, and a blogger, revoking their visas.
+There has been a rise in the number of Turkish dissidents fleeing to Ukraine, following the violent crackdown launched by Turkish leader Erdoğan following the failed 2016 Turkish coup attempt.
+In 2018, the Turkish government pressured then-President of Ukraine, Petro Poroshenko, to extradite Turkish dissidents.
+Subsequently, Ukraine imprisoned and deported two Turkish journalists and a blogger, revoking their visas.

-According to Radio Free Europe in February 2020, the Ukrainian government was found complicit in letting the Turkish intelligence abduct Turkish dissidents, mostly those who linked with the Gülen movement; Kyiv had already deported a number of Gulenists back to Turkey in 2021.
+According to Radio Free Europe/Radio Liberty in February 2020, the Ukrainian government was found complicit in allowing the National Intelligence Organization (Turkish intelligence agency) to abduct Turkish dissidents, mostly those who linked with the Gülen movement; Kyiv had already deported several Gülenists back to Turkey in 2021.